Do Your Holiday Shopping at the Dollar Store Without Looking Cheap

 Would you shop at a dollar store to save money during the holidays?

-It might sound tacky but could be missing out on some great deals if you pass up dollar store deals.
+It might sound tacky, but you could be missing out on some great deals if you pass up dollar stores.

 Dollar stores like Dollar Tree, Family Dollar and Dollar General may not supply all of the gifts on your shopping list, but they’re great sources for the extra items like cleaning supplies and cookware that are easy to forget about when you’re budgeting for the holidays.